 I am Senior Lecturer in Applied Linguistics and English Language at the School of Languages and Applied Linguistics, where I'm also serving as the Associate Head of School for Curriculum & Quality.
 My teaching and research interests focus on the circulation of discourse, narrative and affect in traditional communities and contemporary networked societies.

-I joined the School of Languages and Applied Linguistics at the Open University in January 2016 as Lecturer in Applied Linguistics and English Language.
-Prior to that, I held a lectureship/senior lectureship post at Kingston University London where I briefly served as the Acting Head for the Department of Linguistics and Languages.
+Before joining the Open University in January 2016, I held a lectureship/senior lectureship post at Kingston University London.
 I have also taught at Goldsmiths University and King's College London.

 #JeSuisCharlie?: hashtags as narrative resources in contexts of ecstatic sharing, Postgraduate Workshop on Digital Literacies in Digital Communication, University of Lausanne, 14 December 2016.

 Small stories of death, dying & mourning on social media: tellers, co-tellers and witnesses, Georgetown University, March 2021

 (with A. Georgakopoulou and P. Seargeant) Stories in Everyday Life: From electoral politics to Instagram, The Personal As Political Series, Contemporary Cultures of Writing, The Open University, March 2021